 The Council may also make a recommendation to the Attorney General that the justice of the peace be removed from office.
 This sanction stands alone and cannot be combined with any other sanction.
 Under section 11.2(1) of the Justices of the Peace Act, a justice of the peace may be removed from office only by order of the Lieutenant Governor in Council.

-Please note that the Justices of the Peace Review Council does not permit the use of photographic, audio-visual or recording devices in the hearing room.
+Please note that the Justices of the Peace Review Council has a Protocol Regarding the Use of Electronic Communication Devices in the JPRC Hearing Proceedings.

 Any person who wishes to bring a preliminary motion is requested to contact Presenting Counsel, Ms. Marie Henein of Henein Hutchison LLP, 445 King Street West, Suite 202, Toronto, Ontario M5V 1K4.
 Telephone: 416-368-5000.